 If you love kids and are looking to make a positive difference in the world while traveling, you may think that volunteering abroad with an orphanage is an appropriate way of giving back.
-However, orphanage tourism is an entire industry in places such as Cambodia and Nepal, and it’s rarely a beneficial industry for the kids involved.
-You may think you’re doing good while volunteering in an orphanage but really you are lining the pockets of middlemen and providing little to no benefit to at-risk children.
+However, volunteering with an orphanage could be problematic, as it's rarely a beneficial industry for the kids involved.

 It might seem like a straightforward arrangement: kids without parents (the definition of “orphan”) live in an orphanage, and volunteers, usually from wealthier Western nations, donate their time, and often money, to work with these kids, with the aim of improving their lives.